TanStack/form/docs/guides/validation.md

 ## Preventing invalid forms from being submitted

-The `onChange`, `onBlur` etc... callbacks are also run when the form is submitted and submission is be blocked if the form is invalid.
+The `onChange`, `onBlur` etc... callbacks are also run when the form is submitted and the submission is blocked if the form is invalid.

 The form state object has a `canSubmit` flag that is false when any field is invalid and the form has been touched (`canSubmit` is true until the form has been touched, even if some fields are "technically" invalid based on their `onChange`/`onBlur` props).